Your baby's nutrition needs

 But did you know that not all “HMFs” are made from human milk?

-There is only one fortifier made exclusively from 100% donor breastmilk: Prolact+ H2MF® human milk fortifier (human, pasteurized).
+There are two fortifiers made exclusively from 100% donor breastmilk: Prolact+ H2MF® human milk fortifier (human, pasteurized) and Surgifort® human milk fortifier (human, pasteurized).
 All other products labeled “HMFs” are made from cow milk.

 Clinical evidence

-We’re committed to supporting research in the study of human milk and premature infant nutrition.
-To date, more than 34 studies have been published on this topic, 14 of which we sponsored.
+We’re committed to supporting research in the study of human milk and infant nutrition.
+To date, more than 30+ studies have been published on this topic.

-More than 100,000 fragile premature infants throughout the world have benefited from Prolacta’s nutritional products, even more can thrive through better nutrition.10
+More than 100,000 fragile premature and critically ill infants throughout the world have benefited from Prolacta’s nutritional products, even more can thrive through better nutrition.
+16 Data on file; estimated number of premature infants fed Prolacta's products from January 2007 to August 2023.

 100% human milk diet